joxborrow/xrandrgui/README.md

-#XRANDRGUI - A SIMPLE PYTHON GUI FOR XRANDR
+#XRANDRGUI - A SIMPLE PYTHON GUI FOR XRANDR (alpha)

 ***

----- Work in progress, not even alpha ----

 This is a simple program that is a gui for some of the simple xrandr functions.
 It is written in python and uses the tkinter for the gui. creation.

 ![](imgs/20180209-210822.png)